chef-boneyard/chef-rfc/new/sign-v1.3.md

 -----END RSA PRIVATE KEY-----
 ```

-For this example, assume that the following intent:
+For this example, assume the following intent:

 |key                 |value                   |
 |--------------------|------------------------|